nlmatics/nlm-ingestor/README.md

 # About

-This repo provides the service code llmsherpa API to connect.
-This repo contains parsers for the following file formats:
+This repo provides the service code for llmsherpa API to connect.
+This repo contains custom RAG (retrieval augmented generation) friendly parsers for the following file formats:
 ### PDF
-The PDF parser is a rule based parser which uses text co-ordinates (boundary box) data from nlmatics modified version of tika found here https://github.com/nlmatics/nlm-tika.
+The PDF parser is a rule based parser which uses text co-ordinates (boundary box), graphics and font data from nlmatics modified version of tika found here https://github.com/nlmatics/nlm-tika.
 The PDF parser works off text layer and also offers a OCR option (apply_ocr) to automatically use OCR if there are scanned pages in your PDFs.
 The OCR feature is based off a nlmatics modified version of tika which uses tesseract underneath.
 Check out the notebook [pdf_visual_ingestor_step_by_step](notebooks/pdf_visual_ingestor_step_by_step.ipynb) to experiment directly with the PDF parser.